-- Life will become cheap.
+Life will become cheap.

-- Damage to our power grid will bring about TEOTWAWKI, no doubt about it.
+> - Damage to our power grid will bring about TEOTWAWKI, no doubt about it.
 Wondering how you might survive the early days after an EMP attack?
 Get my free report here.

-- There’s nothing wrong with preparing for natural disasters, but if you’re not ready for a collapse of the American economy or similar worst-case scenario, you’re not ready.
+> - There’s nothing wrong with preparing for natural disasters, but if you’re not ready for a collapse of the American economy or similar worst-case scenario, you’re not ready.
 Do you have a skill that would bring in money or that you could use to barter?
 The more sources of income you have, the better your hedge against unemployment or complete economic collapse.

-- Coming tough times will threaten even the best of marriages and other close relationships.
+> - Tough times will threaten even the best of marriages and other close relationships.
 Sadly, children will bear the brunt of much of this.

-- Growing your own food is a bigger challenge than you ever thought possible.
+> - Growing your own food is a bigger challenge than you ever thought possible.
 Having food preservation skills will help stave off hunger.

-- A green garden can be spotted from miles away, depending on where you live, thus endangering your food source and your family.
-Savvy, desperate people will be able to easily identify the plants found in the typical backyard garden.
+> - Savvy, desperate people will be able to easily identify the plants found in the typical backyard garden.
 Security issues will be top of mind by necessity.

-- Dealing with human waste and trash will become your new part-time job.
+> - Dealing with human waste and trash will become your new part-time job.
 Stocking up on things like soap and bleach wouldn’t be a bad idea.